iBooks Author Conference Highlights Worries about iBooks Ecosystem

 “The process by which states certify textbooks is corrupt.
 But if we can make the textbooks free, and they come with the iPad, then they don’t have to be certified.
 The crappy economy at the state level will last for a decade, and we can give them an opportunity to circumvent that whole process and save money,” Jobs told Isaacson.

-It wasn’t until after Jobs’s death that Apple launched iBooks Author (see “Apple Goes Back to School with iBooks 2, iBooks Author, and iTunes U,” 19 January 2012), but even so, it was a revelation to publishers, seemingly poised at changing the industry.
+It wasn’t until after Jobs’s death that Apple launched iBooks Author (see “Apple Goes Back to School with iBooks 2, iBooks Author, and iTunes U,” 19 January 2012), but even so, it was a revelation to publishers, seemingly poised to change the industry.
 Michael Cohen’s “Why iBooks Author is a Big Deal” (21 January 2012) is a perfect encapsulation of that early optimism.
 Even initial concerns were optimistic because Michael was afraid Apple was about to take over publishing!

 But as we now know, that didn’t happen.
 So what did?